 - Add olive oil to a large skillet.
 Then add in crushed garlic, cook until fragrant.
 Add in the tomato paste and allow it to cook into the garlic for about a minute.
 Add in the heavy cream and whisk the tomato paste into the heavy cream until completely combined.
 Add salt and pepper to taste.

 - Add chopped baby spinach and roasted cherry tomatoes to the cream sauce.
 Cook on medium heat until the spinach starts to wilt.
 Toss in the gnocchi and turn the burner down to medium-low heat.
+Serve immediately.

 Notes